-Canadian Lentils are regarded as the gold standard around the world.
+Canadian lentils are regarded as the gold standard around the world.
 As the world’s largest producer and exporter of lentils, Canadian Lentils are exported to places like India, Turkey, Bangladesh, UAE, Egypt, and Algeria where lentils are staple foods.

 For ways in which people around the world eat lentils – watch our Lentil Hunter video series.

-2016 is International Year of Pulses!
+2016 was International Year of Pulses!

 Five Things to Know about International Year of Pulses: